Description

 A note about wildflower and pollinator seed mixes

 The establishment of a wildflower, prairie, or pollinator seed mix depends on two critical elements: time and management.
 Many of the wildflower species listed in these mixtures will take several years to show up…be patient.
-In addition, the natural process of plant succession means that you’ll need to mange the stand to keep it looking diverse and colorful in the future.
+In addition, the natural process of plant succession means that you’ll need to manage the stand to keep it looking diverse and colorful in the future.
 Otherwise, grasses tend to dominate the community.
 Every two years, plan to manage your habitat by applying some form of management like prescribed burning, herbicide application, light disking, managed grazing or haying.

 The Habitat Organization